Pooja0210/meal_info-project0-/README.md

 3.Jupyter Notebook : Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 Package:
+1.PyMongo is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.